Last modified on June 12, 2025

 Standards for Artificial Intelligence

-From a further investigation of AI standards, it emerged that the International Standard Organization (ISO) and International Electrotechnical Commission (IEC) decided in 2018 to create the subcommittee (SC42) dedicated to the topic of the Artificial Intelligence. the subcommittee SC42 is part of the Joint Technical Committee “Information Technology” (JTC1) .
-The subcommittee SC 42 is divided into four working groups:
+From a further investigation of AI standards, it emerged that the International Standard Organization (ISO) and International Electrotechnical Commission (IEC) decided in 2018 to create the subcommittee (SC42) dedicated to the topic of Artificial Intelligence.
+The subcommittee SC42 is part of the Joint Technical Committee “Information Technology” (JTC1).
+Over the past years, SC42 has expanded its scope to address emerging AI challenges, including ethical considerations, sustainability, and domain-specific applications such as mobility and healthcare:

 All the standards in preparation by these working groups are not specifically developed for connected and autonomous driving field, but they take into account a wide range of applications.

-In the automotive industry the standardization activities related to functional safety (ISO 26262) and SOTIF (Safety of the Intended Functionality, ISO 21448) have started to consider the problem of introduction of artificial intelligence algorithms in the ADAS and autonomous driving systems.
-However, to the best of our knowledge the safety problem related to deployment of AI software in automotive system products is still open.
+In the automotive industry the standardization activities related to functional safety (ISO 26262) and SOTIF (Safety of the Intended Functionality, ISO 21448) have started to consider the problem of introduction of artificial intelligence algorithms in the ADAS and automated driving systems.

 Nevertheless, the work accomplished inside the WG3 could potentially help to improve the safety of connected and automated vehicles.
 In particular, the WG3, which is working on trustworthiness, has the following tasks [4]:

-In order to verify the robustness and performance of AI models, formal methods cannot be used in practice, therefore statistical methods have to be implemented.
+In order to verify the robustness and performance of AI models, formal methods cannot be used in practice, therefore statistical methods have to be implemented as shown above.
 On this regards, as suggested in [4], it is needed an international standard for field testing.
 Probably, this could vary significantly between industries and type of applications.
 Regardless of the industries, the field tests can increase the trustworthiness and the safety, or in general the credibility of this techniques.
 Moreover, this standard could help to define responsibilities of different stakeholders during design, implementation, verification and certification phases.
+ISO/TC 22 SC 32 has published a PAS in 2024 about the safety of artificial intelligence which discusses the verification and validation of an AI system in automotive ecosystem:

 As mentioned before, all these aspects are crucial for AI deployment in CAD vehicles.
 For this reason, the WG3 is proceeding in the right direction to provide solutions to these challenges and enable automotive industries to use safe AI technologies.

-However, liaison activities are needed between JTC1/SC42 and the other technical committee (TC) :
+In 2021 the following liaison activity needs were identified between ISO/IEC JTC 1 SC 42 and the other technical committee (TC) :

 The scope of this article is to give to readers a series of recommendations on CAD standardisation .
 However, it is important to mention that the authors of this article are not the only ones trying to analyse the standards published so far and to highlight the main gaps.
 Four organisations worked on the same topic in the last years.
 They published the following five documents: